JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8005 days**.

-And here is a just a random fact -  **Every three seconds a baby is born somewhere in the world**.
+And here is a just a random fact -  **The first letter Vanna White ever turned on the game show Wheel of Fortune was the letter "T."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)